lookang/chatbot/README.md

 # 🤖💬 OpenAI Chatbot

-A conversational chatbot built in Python using Streamlit and the OpenAI LLM model GPT 3.5. thanks to folks at MOE-ITD Joy and friends for the sample code.
+A conversational chatbot built in Python using Streamlit and the OpenAI LLM model GPT 3.5. thanks to folks at MOE-ITD Joy and friends for the sample code. https://github.com/dataprofessor/openai-chatbot dataprofessor for explaining his sample code

 ## Demo App